-Hawaii Grown Fruit of the Month for June – Lychee
+Hawaii Grown Fruit of the Month – Lychee

 Welcome to Conscious Maui’s latest “Fruit of the Month” Blog.
 In May this blog covered the Ice Cream Bean, if you missed it click here to go back.
 Continue reading to learn more about the exotic lychee, where to find them and what to do with them once you do!
 Lychee is a great conversation starter, so many people have never tried lychee, share a lychee with a friend this season.

 What is Lychee:

 Lychee aka Litchi is a small sweet tropical fruit native to southern China.
 This tree grows very well on the Hawaiian islands it just needs to be planted.